adrobisch/bpmn.js/README.md

 Overview
 ========

-bpmn.js is a implementation of the BPMN 2.0 Metamodel in JavaScript including rendering and execution support.
+bpmn.js is a implementation of the BPMN 2.0 Metamodel in JavaScript including execution support.
+If you need a JavaScript-based BPMN renderer, check [bpmn-io](https://github.com/bpmn-io).

 Getting started
 ===============